-In cases where the curvature is severe or does not respond to bracing, surgery may be recommended.
-At Texas Health Plano's Scoliosis & Spine Tumor Center, experienced surgeons on the medical staff perform surgery using the most appropriate innovative and least invasive spine surgery techniques'.
+Surgical Intervention In cases where the curvature is severe or does not respond to bracing, surgery may be recommended.
+At Texas Health Plano's Scoliosis and Spine Tumor Center, experienced surgeons on the medical staff perform surgery using the most appropriate innovative and least invasive spine surgery techniques'.
 Less invasive surgery offers more cosmetically acceptable scars, a shorter hospital stay and a quicker recovery.

 The medical director of the center, Isador Lieberman, M.D., is internationally recognized for advancing the use of minimally invasive spinal surgery techniques to treat scoliosis.
 Plus surgeons at Texas Health Plano are supported by a specialized operating room team.